-Division of labor is great for all of us, but not as great for each of us.
+Division of labor is helpful for all of us but not as great for each of us.

 We’re not simple machines, each built to do exactly one job.
-When we do just one thing, we feel like there’s something missing.
+So when we do just one thing, we feel like something is missing.

 I’m not advocating that you eschew specialization entirely.
-Expertise is a beautiful thing.
-Our species needs it so that we can evolve.
-But to keep evolving on an individual level, we need something else, too: self-sufficiency.
+On the contrary, expertise is a beautiful thing that our species needs in order to evolve.
+But to keep developing on an individual level, we need something else, too: self-sufficiency.

 What I mean by self-sufficiency is the ongoing effort to broaden your skillset.
-By developing new understanding and abilities, and using them often, you become able to do more things for yourself.
-You’re less reliant on the contributions of others.
+By developing new understanding and abilities and using them often, you can do more things for yourself.
+As a result, you’re less reliant on the contributions of others.

-As an offset to specialization, this has huge benefits.
+As an offset to specialization, this has enormous benefits.

 In the long term, self-sufficiency leads to resilience, independence, and flexibility to the curveballs life throws at you.
 You never know what’s coming next on your journey.
 And you always have a better chance of being ready if you diversify your capabilities.

-All in all, self-sufficiency is a deep well of personal gratification and joie de vivre.
-The pursuit itself brings fulfillment, and it leads to greater versatility and a stronger sense of self.
+Self-sufficiency is a deep well of personal gratification and joie de vivre.
+The pursuit brings fulfillment, greater versatility, and a stronger sense of self.

 How to Develop Your Self-Sufficiency

-Becoming more independent, at a high level, is quite simple: start by figuring out where and how you’re currently dependent on others.
-Remember from the opening, about the legions of people working for you, to meet your every want and need?
-Let’s take some of the pressure off those guys, and help you out in the process.
+Becoming more independent is quite simple: start by figuring out where and how you’re currently dependent on others.
+Remember the legions of people we talked about who work for you to meet your every want and need?
+Let’s take some of the pressure off those guys, and help you in the process.

 Create Awareness to Make Intentional Changes

-Looking out for, and trying to notice all of the places in your life where you rely on the contributions of others is a way to develop your awareness of this trend.
+Trying to find all the places in your life where you rely on the work of others helps to develop awareness.
 And as always, awareness creates the possibility for intentional changes.

-Look around during your day and try to identify the times that you consume goods or services that were made possible by others.
+Look around during your day and try to identify the times you consume goods or services made possible by others.
 What do you rely on others to do for you?

-Find more ways to count on yourself, rather than other people, companies, or machines, to keep your day running.
+Find more ways to count on yourself instead of other people, companies, or machines to keep your day running.
 You’ll never do everything 100% on your own, and why would you want to?
 No one should have to make their own iPhone.
-So it’s probably best to leave those experts to their trade, and buy the product from them.
+So it’s probably best to leave those experts to their trade and buy the product from them.

 But there are tons of ways you can be more self-reliant.
-Taking on some of that work, and developing some of those abilities on your own, has so many benefits I can’t even list them all.
+Taking on some of that work and developing more skills of your own has too many benefits to list.

-In the end, you’ll not only build self-respect, resilience, and a greater sense of fulfillment, you’ll also save yourself time, and money, and be healthier, and better to the planet.
+In the end, you’ll not only build self-respect, resilience, and a greater sense of fulfillment, but you’ll also save yourself time and money and be healthier and better to the planet.
 So get started today.
 Find what you can do to start relying more on yourself!

 Build a Mindset of Self-Sufficiency

-By adding to your self-sufficiency, you can construct a life that is happier, more fulfilling, and more independent.
-You can make yourself more resilient, and increase your self-worth (and your net worth, winky face).
-You can save time by doing things yourself, help the planet by reducing waste, and be more prepared for difficult times.
+By adding to your self-sufficiency, you can construct a happier, more fulfilling, and more independent life.
+You can make yourself more resilient and increase your self-worth (and your net worth, winky face).
+In addition, you can save time by doing things yourself and help the planet by reducing waste.

 There are countless things out there that you can learn to do – or do a little bit better – for yourself and your needs.
 And then you won’t need to rely on another person, company, or robot to take care of them for you.

-This mindset is not in opposition to the specialization that comes with the division of labor, but rather supplemental to it.
-Go be an expert, be awesome at what you do, but make some room to diversify yourself, too.
+This mindset is not in opposition to the specialization that comes with the division of labor but rather supplemental to it.
+Be an expert, be fantastic at what you do, but make some room to diversify.
 Feel the rush of developing new abilities.